matuteiglesias/journal/content/Business/2024-10-26_Explored_Smart_Scheduling_Algorithms.md

 ## 📅 2024-10-26 — Session: Explored Smart Scheduling Algorithms

 **🕒 15:20–15:50**
-**🏷️ Labels**: scheduling, task management, algorithms, productivity, Python
+**🏷️ Labels**: Scheduling, Task Management, Algorithms, Productivity, Python
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore smart scheduling algorithms to optimize Matías's calendar and enhance [[task management]] efficiency.
+The session aimed to explore smart scheduling algorithms to optimize Matías's calendar and enhance task management efficiency.

 ### Key Activities
-- Discussed various smart scheduling algorithms and their role in [[task management]].
+- Discussed various smart scheduling algorithms and their role in task management.
 - Explored the concept of heuristics in problem-solving, particularly in scheduling.
 - Outlined the use of Genetic Algorithms and Constraint Programming as scheduling agents.
-- Reflected on Matías's daily schedule and [[task management]] [[strategy]].
+- Reflected on Matías's daily schedule and task management strategy.
 - Developed a structured approach to scheduling constraints.
 - Implemented programmatic scheduling constraints using [[Python]].